KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

     start(): void {
         this._events.get('onStart').dispatch(this, null);
 ```
+More info?
+Check: <a href="http://keestalkstech.com/2016/03/strongly-typed-events-in-typescript-using-an-event-list-part-3/">Strongly Typed Events in TypeScript using an event list (Part 3)</a>

+## Add named events to your class
 Need to add named event support to your class?
 Implement the `IEventHandling` interface or extend from the abstract `EventHandlingBase` class.
 ```
 class EventTester implements IEventHandling<EventTester, EventTesterArgs>